ctnadovich/ebrevet/README.md

 ![eBrevet Screen Shots](https://parando.org/ebrevet/v19/ScreenShots/check_in_sequence.png)

 When you press the "CHECK IN NOW" button, your check-in is recorded on your phone and the app will attempt to report the check-in to your Club/Region's server.
 After you dismiss the check-in dialogs and return to the ride page, you will see either a orange three-dots icon, or a green check next to the control.
 The green check means you've checked in and your check-in time has been uploaded to the Club/Region server.
+Ride on with confidence that your proof of passage by that control is solid.

-If you see an orange three-dots icon, that means the app itself has recorded your check-in, but your check-in has not been uploaded to the Club/Region yet.
+On the other hand, if you see an orange three-dots icon, that means the app itself has recorded your check-in, but your check-in has not yet been uploaded to the Club/Region.
 This will occur if your phone is in
 Airplane Mode or if there is no data service on your phone.
 At some point in the future when your phone has internet service again, press the "Upload Results" button and you should see all your orange marks turn into green checks.

 **IMPORTANT:** *Be sure all your controls show green checks at the end of the event.
 When all your controls are green you have officially completed the event and your results have been recorded at the Club/Region.
 If you still have some red marks next to controls, you need to find working Internet service and upload your results ASAP.*